usbt0p/fuzzy_car/README.md

 </a>

+> This section acts as a kind of 'mind dump'.
+Ideas I may want to include or to study, etc. None of them are mandatory, it's just a guideline.

 ### Main functionalities / functional requirements
 - [ ] Adjust spawn rate of obstacles and prevent impossible spawns and blockages: